 - Lip fillers are one of the most popular procedures before the “Big Day” to have the most “kissable” lips and show off that pout!
 Restylane Kysse and Juvederm Ultra Plus XC are two of Dr. Green’s favorite lip fillers for amazing lip enhancement.
 Plus, if you don’t like the look of your hyaluronic acid fillers, these fillers are completely dissolvable, so only minimal downtime is needed if you change your mind.

 - Microneedling with Platelet Rich Plasma (PRP) – is one of the best cosmetic secrets in Hollywood.
 Using your own blood, the growth factors are extracted and infused or through microneedling into your skin.
 The result it new collagen production and glowing healthy looking skin.
-For the best cosmetic results, the Vampire Facial needs to be repeated three times, approximately four weeks apart.
+For the best cosmetic results, it needs to be repeated three times, approximately four weeks apart.